IBA Karachi organizes 'School of Business Studies International Conference, 2023 Sustainability: Global & Local Challenges'

 He urged the academia to contribute to sustainability challenges in form of research, policy recommendations and fostering collaborations among businesses, governments and communities.
 He emphasized that SBP is committed to contributing to the agenda of sustainability and its challenges can only be addressed through collective actions.

-Several panel discussions, keynote addresses and parallel technical sessions will take place on both days of the conference addressing different facets of sustainability, climate change and environmental issues.
+Several panel discussions, keynote addresses and parallel technical sessions took place on both days of the conference addressing different facets of sustainability, climate change and environmental issues.